-Hillary Clinton’s Letter To An 8-Year-Old Who Lost Her School Election Is Uplifting
+Hillary Clinton Had An Uplifting Response To An 8-Year-Old Losing Her School Election

 Former presidential candidate Hillary Clinton is no stranger to the disappointment of an unsuccessful election run, and one Maryland third grader's story of losing the class presidency to a boy by one vote struck close to home.
 Hillary Clinton’s letter to an 8-year-old who lost her school election is a reminder to get up again and keep going despite failure and discouragement.
 TBH, Clinton's advice to Martha Kennedy Morales is spot-on, and it's what the future generation of young female leaders needs to hear.

 According to The Washington Post, Morales ran an intensive campaign to win the post of class president at the Friends Community School in College Park, Md.
 The eight-year-old is a third-grader in a combined third and fourth-grade class at the private Quaker school, and she faced off against her opponent — whom she described as "a popular fourth-grade boy" — as part of the class's unit lesson on the workings of the U.S. government.

 Despite waging a full-blown campaign, which her father frequently shared on Facebook, Morales lost to her opponent by one vote.
 A Democratic activist reportedly referred the post to Clinton, and the situation struck a cord.

 The former secretary of state — who lost the 2016 presidential election to Donald Trump despite winning the popular vote by a few million — sent the third-grader a consolatory letter, according to The Washington Post.